 You agree to pay all applicable charges for the Services you use, whether ordered by you, someone authorized by you, or someone with access to your Services or accounts.

 You agree to pay recurring monthly charges in advance of the billing cycle in which you will receive the Services.
 We will bill one-time charges in the billing cycle following your authorization of such charges.

 You authorize us to automatically collect payments of all charges associated with use of the Services from your designated payment method.
 Along with your bill, we will notify you of the date that the amount you owe will be collected via your designated payment method.
 We will send all bills and other required notices by email to the address associated with your account.
-We may also make them available in your account via the Project Fi Website or the Project Fi Application.
+We may also make them available in your account via the Google Fi Website or the Google Fi Application.
 Bills are typically emailed or otherwise made available to you one to two days after the end of your billing cycle.
 We reserve the right to amend or correct any bill within 180 days following the date we issue that bill.